-International students include Tufts students whose visas are sponsored by Tufts, as well as students attending or recently graduated from other US institutions of higher education.
 Any international student under the student visa sponsorship of another higher education institution is eligible to work at Tufts only if they have received valid US work authorization through their home institution.
 (Under student visa regulations, the home institution or visa sponsor, rather than the employer, arranges for student-based work authorization benefits.)
 Depending on the individual student's situation, work authorization may or may not be available, and most student visa work benefits are subject to certain restrictions such as hourly limitations and limitations on duration.
 Departments seeking to hire students who principally attend other institutions should refer the student back to their home institution's international office, or to the International Center for additional guidance and direction.
 Such students may not commence working at Tufts until they are able to present valid US work authorization.

 Tufts departments interested in retaining an employee beyond the expiration of any student visa-based work benefit should contact the International Center for a review of work visa options available through Tufts, or as described in this section of our web site.
 Ideally, this discussion should take place well in advance of the termination of student visa benefits, as work visa sponsorship procedures may take 6 months or longer to complete.